courage-debby/Sales_Performance_Analysis_for_a_Telecom_Company_USA/README.md

 ## Data Sources:

-nsaction Data : The primary dataset used for this data analysis project was sales transaction data, containing detailed information about each sales made by the company , and was extracted from the company’s database using __SQL codes__.
+transaction Data : The primary dataset used for this data analysis project was sales transaction data, containing detailed information about each sales made by the company , and was extracted from the company’s database using __SQL codes__.

 Several SQL complex queries were written to the company’s database in order to extract the required data for this  data analysis project.